David Carney: Return to Sydney FC

 On 2 February 2016, about 7 hours before the transfer window in Australia ended, it was announced that Newcastle Jets had agreed to release Carney by mutual consent.
 The next day, it was announced that Sydney FC had signed Carney on an 18-month deal.

 In the 2016/17 season, Carney scored a controversial brace in a 2–1 Big Blue win against Melbourne Victory.
 Replays of his first goal – which put the scores level at 1–1 – suggests that the ball had been controlled by his upper arm.
 However, referee Chris Beath believed his arms to be in a natural position.

 Carney played in the 2017 A-League grand final, coming on as a substitute in the second half.
 Carney scored in the penalty shoot out to help Sydney FC win against Melbourne Victory.

 On 13 June 2017, signed a one-year extension, bringing him to the end of the 2017–18 season.
 At the end of the season Carney departed Sydney FC to move on to the next stage of his career.

 International career

 Carney made the Australian squad for the trip to Bahrain in February 2006 to play in the Socceroos first ever match in Asia, and made his full début as a second-half substitute.
 Carney played in his second full international against Kuwait in Sydney, Australia in August 2006.
 Carney played a full game in the Socceroos 3–0 win over Qatar in their first 2010 World Cup qualifier on 6 February 2008.

-Carney chose to play for Australia in the 2008 Olympic Games, rather than staying in the UK to concentrate on the forthcoming season with Sheffield United.
+Carney chose to play for Australia in the 2008 Summer Olympics, rather than staying in the UK to concentrate on the forthcoming season with Sheffield United.